joshua-d-miller/joshua-d-miller.github.io/_posts/2016-10-26-configuring-ubuntu-server-for-active-directory-authentication-with-duo.markdown

 sudo apt-get install sssd-tools libnss-sss libpam-sss adcli samba-common-bin
 {% endhighlight %}

 So now we should be able to join the domain right?
-Unfortunately, I ran into an issue and recevied an error about the necessary packages not being installed even though we just installed them.
+Unfortunately, I ran into an issue and received an error about the necessary packages not being installed even though we just installed them.
 The good news however is I was able to get around this by performing the following:

 {% highlight text %}
 sudo realm join -v -U domainadmin your.domain --install=/